|

 - Incident Report Writing

-To receive certification, candidates must pass written, performance, and
+To receive certification, candidates must pass written, performance,

-situational assessments.
-These assessments determine competency based on
+and situational assessments.
+These assessments determine competency

-established professional attributes and standards of responsibility.
+based on established professional attributes and standards of

 Return to the Top